webbtheosim/GAMERS/README.md

 <br />

 GAMERS — Quickstart README
-This README explains how to run the GAMERS pipeline (Stage I → Stage II) using the scripts provided in this repository.
+This README explains how to run the GAMERS pipeline using the scripts provided in this repository.
 It assumes you have cloned the repo and will edit a single configuration file before running the pipeline.

 Quick start commands
 - Clone the repository: